Carbon-izer Presents Northwest Freeway (Outer Belt)

 27150 U.S. 290

 This strip mall is a bit older but not nearly as well-populated.
 It is anchored by Fairfield OB/GYN (seems it had its sign up for several months before opening around April 2016) and Nikko Dermatology (on the opposite end, also opened 2016).
 There is also "Medi Pro International Pharmacy", which opened 2017 (likely).
-Directly behind it is a medical office building (27160).
+In 2023, Cypress Periodontics and Dental Implants was added, and in the following year Rock 'n Roll It (vape shop) replaced the pharmacy.

-Opened January 2016.
+Opened January 2016 as Goodwill Select Store.
 This replaced the donations-only storefront closer to Fry Road.
+By 2024 it had rebranded to simply Goodwill.

 La Quinta Inn & Suites / 27130 U.S. 290